Toadstool-Stipe/toadstool/readme.md

 projects
 	-- stipe
 	-- toadstool

+To make use of the Stipe gem in it's interim state, there is a secondary `Gemfile.local` file that contains a route to the in-development Stipe library.
+Using Bundler, run this command `bundle --gemfile Gemfile.local`

 ##To run the app
 Toadstool is built using ``Sinatra``, but you can run the app using ``shotgun`` if you prefer.